What is a Non-Traumatic Brain Injury?

 Someone might sustain a non-traumatic brain injury by inhaling a toxic chemical, such as carbon monoxide.
 Toxic chemicals aren’t always easily identifiable, and it is possible to inhale something dangerous at work or a home without realizing it before it is too late.
 Or the non-traumatic brain injury could stem from some existing but hidden condition, such as an aneurysm (where a blood vessel in the brain bulges) or an arteriovenous malformation, (where a blood vessel in the brain forms incorrectly), either of which may lead to bleeding in the brain.

 Serious illnesses, such as meningitis, may also result in a non-traumatic brain injury.
 People who suffer autoimmune conditions or those who sustain a serious infection might also suffer a non-traumatic brain injury if the brain tissue becomes inflamed.
 Or, people who suffer a stroke may acquire a brain injury as a result of the lack of blood supply to the brain.
 Without blood, the brain cells will start to die, which can cause a serious injury or permanent damage.
 A lack of oxygen to the brain can also cause serious injuries, such as anoxic brain injury or hypoxic brain injury.

 Non-traumatic brain injuries will often cause headaches, migraines, nausea, and dizziness.
 Anyone showing signs of undue exhaustion, confusion, loss of memory, or other abnormal behaviors should see a doctor immediately.

-Contact BD&J, PC to speak with our personal injury attorneys about your case.
+Contact BD&J to speak with our personal injury attorneys about your case.